-Long reputed to be one of the most famously haunted places in the United States, Gettysburg, Pennsylvania, the site of the largest and bloodiest battle not only in the U.S. Civil War but in the entire history of the Western Hemisphere, has once again proven itself to be a hotbed of paranormal activity.
+Gettysburg, Pennsylvania is reputed to be one of the most famously haunted places in the United States.
+It’s the site of the largest and bloodiest battle not only in the U.S. Civil War but in the entire history of the Western Hemisphere.
+Well, it has once again proven itself to be a hotbed of paranormal activity.

 It’s been 157 years since the Battle of Gettysburg and even today some of the soldiers who died during the three-day battle that was later famously commemorated by President Abraham Lincoln in The Gettysburg Address can still be seen in spectral form wandering the fields from which they never returned.
 Sightings of those who died during General Robert E. Lee’s final invasion of the North are a weekly occurrence in the burg.